 However, the African grey parrot does not support loneliness.
 He is a sensitive bird because of his great emotional intelligence.
 Be aware that your bird is likely to become very attached to you, much more than any other breed of bird.
 So, if you are away from your home for long hours every day and come back too tired to spend quality time with your bird, it would be wiser to adopt a more low-maintenance species of bird.

 Thus, the African grey requires a lot of care and attention, especially regarding its socialization and training.
 A stimulating environment, as well as daily interactions, are essential.
 Take the time to educate him on a daily basis, to interact with him, and he will reward you by surprising you day after day!

 Grey parrots are known to mimic noises heard in their surroundings and use them relentlessly.

-In captivity, African grey parrots have been shown to exhibit communicative skill, which means that they use human language correctly and in a manner appropriate to the social situation they find themselves in.
+As pets, African grey parrots have been shown to exhibit communicative skill, which means that they use human language correctly and in a manner appropriate to the social situation they find themselves in.

 If you want your parrot to speak, you will need to speak to it regularly and use the same words.
 This will allow your pet to familiarize itself with your vocabulary and to repeat your words without difficulty.